ACT Test For High School

 What is ACT Test and its Relation to High School

 If you are in high school, you surely would have heard of ACT.
 This is a standardized, national test measuring your high-school level accomplishments and college-preparedness.
 All four-year colleges and universities in the United States accept ACT scores for their admission application process.
-So, it is important to know what ACT is and how high school ACT test are connected.
-Read on to find more on high school ACT test.
+So, it is important to know what this examination is and how the test and high school are connected.
+Read on to find more on this test.

 You may start with the fundamentals about ACT.
-The official ACT website can be the starting point for anything related to ACT, as it provides only the most authentic and comprehensive information (http://www.actstudent.org/index.html).
-Here are some important facts about ACT:
+The official ACT website can be the starting point for anything related to the test, as it provides only the most authentic and comprehensive information (http://www.actstudent.org/index.html).
+Here are some important facts about this examination:

 - ACT (pronounced 'ey-see-tee') is developed, owned, and administered by ACT Inc, an organization that works in the fields of labor force development and education.

 - ACT comprises four mandatory multiple-choice sections on Science, Mathematics, English, and Reading.
 The ACT Plus Writing test includes an optional writing section.

 - The test measures your high school level academic competence for college-preparedness.
 So, there is indeed a connection between ACT test and admissions to high schools.

 - ACT is conducted six times a year, in both US and international locations.